CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ## <a name="schemas">Schemas</a>

-Some more proper schemas for the various objects.

 ### host_group

-Defines a configured state (combination of os w/ unattended configuration and metadata) that may be applied to a group of hosts.
+Defines a configured state (combination of os with unattended configuration and metadata) that may be applied to a group of hosts.

 ```
 |       name       |                  description                  | required |         schema        | default |